orsobi/res-site/contact.markdown

 ## Questions?

 {:.show-notes}
-You can find the show on [Twitter](https://www.twitter.com/RTEverythingPod) and [Instagram](https://www.instagram.com/rethinkingworkandlife/).
+You can find the show on
+[Instagram](https://www.instagram.com/rethinkingworkandlife/).
 Follow us there and get in touch if you have a question or a suggested guest.